kr2/TouchIT-Log/README.md

 Z key (on the keybord) to get zoom tool  (! mouse over plot necessary)

 Picture Export:
-Set the wanted resolution and click on the button corresponding to the wanted file format.
+Set the wanted resolution and click on the button.

-|Note
-|dpi is only used for png export